 BMW E36 Power Steering Pump DIY

-The BMW power steering pump is one of the most reliable accessories on the
+The BMW power steering pump is one of the most reliable

 they do have a finite life.
-Fortunately, replacement is straightforward for
+Fortunately, replacement is

 This DIY outlines the labor required to replace the power steering pump on an E36 BMW equipped with an M52 6 cylinder engine.
 The procedure and principles involved may be applied to several other BMW models including the E46.